 Note 7 - Capital Assets

 There were no purchases of capital assets in the current year.
-During the current year, no obsolete or fully depreciated items were removed.
-There was an addition to accumulated depreciation - office equipment of \$138.
+During the current year, no obsolete or fully depreciated items were removed and here was no addition to accumulated depreciation - office equipment.

 Note 8 - Subsequent events